panchishin/opengym/README.md

 ## SARSA

-cartpole_sarsa.py uses sarsa to learn how to control the cart.
+The agent uses sarsa state machine to learn how to control the cart.
 ```
 python cartpole_sarsa.py
 ```
+This doesn't converge in a reasonable timeframe.
+After 20,000 simulations it still doesn't get consistantly above 300.

 Start of training